 - To obtain full online access to your account information, the representative must request it.
 You will need to approve this authority before it will be granted.
 If you do not authorize full online access your representative will retain limited online access to your account information.

 - A valid signature is required.
-Go to Part IV, Signature Authorizing Release of Tax Information, for examples of valid signatures.
+See Specific Line Instructions, Part IV, Signature Authorizing Release of Tax Information, for examples of valid signatures.

 - Tax professionals are granted limited online account access to your account information when we approve the TIA, see Part III.